 Even though it is so remote, St Helena sees plastic waste washed up on its shores.
 The marine team cleans-up plastic and collects data from the island’s two main beaches every week and is developing an innovative plastics recycling programme on the island.

-BLUE also understands that St Helena has a local fishery which needs to be protected against outside long-lining interests.
+Blue Marine also understands that St Helena has a local fishery which needs to be protected against outside long-lining interests.
 We are working closely with local one-by-one pole and line fishermen to try to get better prices for their tuna.

 444,916 sq km marine protected area